Aliases for ALOX5AP Gene

 This gene encodes a protein which, with 5-lipoxygenase, is required for leukotriene synthesis.
 Leukotrienes are arachidonic acid metabolites which have been implicated in various types of inflammatory responses, including asthma, arthritis and psoriasis.
 This protein localizes to the plasma membrane.
 Inhibitors of its function impede translocation of 5-lipoxygenase from the cytoplasm to the cell membrane and inhibit 5-lipoxygenase activation.
 Alternatively spliced transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Feb 2011]

 GeneCards Summary for ALOX5AP Gene

 ALOX5AP (Arachidonate 5-Lipoxygenase Activating Protein) is a Protein Coding gene.
-Diseases associated with ALOX5AP include Stroke, Ischemic and Gastroesophageal Junction Adenocarcinoma.
-Among its related pathways are IL-5 Signaling Pathway and Arachidonic acid metabolism and Immune response Fc epsilon RI pathway.
+Diseases associated with ALOX5AP include Stroke, Ischemic and Asthma.
+Among its related pathways are Arachidonic acid metabolism and Immune response Fc epsilon RI pathway.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is MGST2.

 UniProtKB/Swiss-Prot for ALOX5AP Gene